 St. Peter’s Basilica is a working church – the largest in the world – and is therefore free to enter.
-It’s inside the borders of Vatican City (what’s the difference between St Peter’s and the Vatican?) but the public are allowed just walk into it from Rome’s streets.
+It’s inside the borders of the Vatican City (what’s the difference between St Peter’s and the Vatican?) but the public are allowed just walk into it from Rome’s streets.

 Lines to get in to Michelangelo’s famous basilica, which snake round the grand cloisters around the outside of the square, can be extremely long, and though they move fast can appear rather daunting.